 1 Timothy 2:12 in Greek is in Present Active Indicative tense, which means “not presently permitting” a woman to teach and not to be made a principle for all time.
 The King James gives a different understanding which obviously is not correct.
 We must follow the Greek.

 Let us take examples in relation to appropriate behaviour at certain times, in more recent history.
-During the Communist regimes in many countries we know that the churches did not function normally.
-The same applies to China today.
-If there is inter-racial or inter-religious tension can the people, men and women, function normally?
-Are the people living normally in Sudan during the present horrors?
+During the last World War, and the terrible Air Raids in London, would the churches have functioned normally?
+If there is inter-racial or inter-religious tension in our own country, can the people, men and women, function normally?
+Can they do this if there is a curfew?
 Of course not.
 The churches take temporary measures as befit the occasion.

 Paul acted likewise in their terrible times of persecution.
 When the persecution eased, they were back to normal.
 The normal Christian occurrence was that women prayed and preached publicly and that women preached to both men and women and that women taught men also.